TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 weights are usable, and scale up from there.

-**A run that is cut short loses everything by default.** `/kaggle/working` starts empty on every run, and `train_lm` only writes the weights once `fit` returns — so a kernel killed at the session cap leaves nothing behind.
+**A run that is cut short loses everything by default.** `/kaggle/working` starts empty on every run, and `train_external_lm` only writes the weights once `fit` returns — so a kernel killed at the session cap leaves nothing behind.
 Set `kaggle_model_handle` and the training state is checked into a Kaggle model after each epoch and pulled back at the start of the next run, so re-pushing continues rather than restarts.